MarylandRoboticsCenter/3DS_Geomagic_Touch/README.md

 Docker image for working with 3D Systems (or Geomagic) Touch haptic device using ROS2 driver OR pyOpenHaptics Python wrapper.
 The image is based on Ubuntu 20.04.

-* Build ROS2 foxy docker image, run the command from the `docker` folder
+* Build ROS2 foxy docker image (run the command from the `docker` folder):
     ```
     userid=$(id -u) groupid=$(id -g) docker compose -f foxy_dev-compose.yml build
     ```
-* Build 3D Systems Touch image that is based on the previous image:
+* Build 3D Systems Touch docker image that is based on the previous image:
     ```
     docker compose -f 3ds_touch_foxy-compose.yml build
     ```